Zempreon CFC-Free Inhaler (Salbutamol Sulfate)

 What If You Miss a Dose?

-Since this inhaler is used as required, if you forget to take a dose, don’t worry.
-Just take the next dose at the normal time or earlier if you become wheezy or feel tight in the chest.
+If you forget to use Zempreon, take the next dose at the normal time or earlier if you feel wheezy.
+Do not take a double dose.

 Side Effects